Your Guide To Commercial Electric Vehicle Charging Stations: Installation, Costs And More

 However, due to numerous incentives across the nation, the property owner almost certainly won’t have to pay the full price.
-The federal EV tax credit offsets up to $30,000 of these costs, and local incentives can chip off more.
-For example, a publicly available station installation in Michigan can qualify for $5,000 off per charger.
-For a 10-charger installation, that’s $50,000 off the original price.
+The federal EV tax credit previously offset up to $30,000 of these costs, and local incentives chipped off more.
+With the extension of the Alternative Fuel Vehicle Refueling Property Tax Credit under the Inflation Reduction Act, installations completed after 2022 can qualify for a credit of up to $100,000.

 How much will your charging station cost?
 Like solar installations, pricing it depends on multiple factors.
 The three main capital costs are:

 The first steps towards a new EV station are often the most expensive.
 Each site presents different challenges and requires an individually tailored approach.

 Prepping a commercial EV charger site involves several expenses such as

 Pouring new concrete